InteraactionGroup/AugCom/_pages/userGuide.md

 The button with a pencil allows you to change all the currently selected buttons at once.

 The third button, with a trash can icon, allows you to delete all the currently selected buttons. *(Note: a validation request will be displayed to avoid a false manipulation.)

+The "grid" button allows you to create a new grid *(Note: The current grid will be lost, do not forget to save it beforehand)*

 On the right side of the bar you will find text zones that can be modified with the keyboard or with the small arrows that appear when you hover over them.